microsoft/LightGBM/docs/Parameters.rst

 -  ``sparse_threshold`` :raw-html:`<a id="sparse_threshold" title="Permalink to this parameter" href="#sparse_threshold">&#x1F517;&#xFE0E;</a>`, default = ``0.8``, type = double, constraints: ``0.0 < sparse_threshold <= 1.0``

-   -  the threshold of zero elements precentage for treating a feature as a sparse one
+   -  the threshold of zero elements percentage for treating a feature as a sparse one

 -  ``use_missing`` :raw-html:`<a id="use_missing" title="Permalink to this parameter" href="#use_missing">&#x1F517;&#xFE0E;</a>`, default = ``true``, type = bool